-All announcements of MTPO Technical Advisory Committee (TAC) and MTPO Policy Board (MTPO) meetings shall be released to the public through one or more of the City of Topeka's regular outlets: weekly calendar, on the City of Topeka/MTPO website, and via Channel 4.
+All announcements of MTPO Technical Advisory Committee (TAC) and MTPO Policy Board (PB) meetings shall be released to the public through one or more of the City of Topeka's regular outlets: weekly calendar, on the City of Topeka/MTPO website, and via Channel 4 Public Access.
 Public meeting notices shall be posted at least one week prior to the meeting.
-In addition, the agendas and minutes for TAC and MTPO meetings will be posted on the MTPO website and be available for public inspection at the MTPO office soon after they are approved.
+In addition, the agendas and minutes for TAC and PB meetings will be posted on the MTPO website and be available for public inspection at the MTPO office soon after they are approved.

-Announcements for public involvement meetings for proposed updates to the Metropolitan Transportation Plan (MTP), Transportation Improvement Program (TIP), Unified Planning Work Program (UPWP), Public Participation Plan (PPP) and any other required MTPO document shall be posted on the MTPO website at least one week before the meeting and also included on the weekly meeting calendar published by the City of Topeka.
+Announcements for public involvement meetings for proposed updates to the MTP, TIP, UPWP, PPP and any other required MTPO document shall be posted on the MTPO website at least one week before the meeting and also included on the weekly meeting calendar published by the City of Topeka.
 Other methods of announcing these meetings may also be used.
-The public will be apprised of this posting through our contacts mailing lists.
+The public will be apprised of this posting through our contacts and mailing lists.

-Public Participation "Toolbox"
+Public Participation Toolbox

-The following is a list of techniques for public participation that may be utilized during the public participation process.
-These techniques are intended to enhance the public participation process however, not all techniques will necessarily be used for every situation.
+The following techniques for public participation may be utilized during the public participation process.
+These techniques are intended to enhance the public participation process; however, not all techniques will necessarily be used for every situation.